-The accounts of the Company have been prepared in accordance with International Accounting Standards in conformity with the requirements of the Companies Act 2006.
+The accounts of the Company have been prepared in accordance with UK adopted International Accounting Standards.

-Where presentational guidance set out in the SORP regarding the financial statements of investment companies and venture capital companies issued by the AIC in October 2019 is not inconsistent with the requirements of international accounting standards, the Directors have sought to prepare the financial statements on a basis compliant with the recommendations of the SORP.
+Where presentational guidance set out in the SORP regarding the financial statements of investment companies and venture capital companies issued by the AIC in October 2019 is not inconsistent with the requirements of UK adopted international accounting standards, the Directors have sought to prepare the financial statements on a basis compliant with the recommendations of the SORP.